-Listeriosis can be a serious infection caused by the bacteria (germs) Listeria monocytogenes.
-Listeria may infect many different sites of the body, such as the brain or the spinal cord membranes, or the bloodstream.
-For data on listeriosis in New York City visit EpiQuery.
+Listeriosis is a serious infection caused by the bacteria Listeria monocytogenes.
+Listeria can infect the brain, the spinal cord membranes or the bloodstream.

-Listeria germs are widely distributed in nature and can be found in water, soil and animals.
-Foodborne infections are often associated with contaminated vegetables, unpasteurized milk, soft cheeses or ready-to-eat meats.
-In newborn infections, the organism may be transmitted from mother to fetus in utero, or during delivery.
+Listeria can be found in water, soil and animals.
+Foodborne infections are often linked to contaminated vegetables, unpasteurized milk, soft cheeses or ready-to-eat meats.

-The symptoms usually appear about 3 weeks after exposure, but can range from 3 to 70 days.
+Symptoms usually appear about three weeks after exposure, but can range from three to 70 days.

 Listeria infections are a significant risk during pregnancy.
 Infection of the fetus can occur before delivery and can cause premature delivery, miscarriage or stillbirth.